-So, you are planning your trip to Scotland and you are thinking about the best way to get to Inverness from London.
+How to get to Inverness from London the best way might be something you think about when you planning your trip to Scotland.
 Well I am going to tell you the both the smartest and the most romantic way!

 Answer – The Caledonian Sleeper Train